We Answer Most Popular Questions About Dedicated Development Team

 Software products are strategically important assets of any company in the modern tech-reliant era.
 So, it’s better to secure your investment and to conclude a thoroughly written contract with the vendor and all employees, as well as craft a solid NDA to protect your intellectual property.

-Don’t expect the staffing vendor to show you any portfolio in a traditional sense of this word.
+Don’t expect the staffing vendor to show you any portfolio in the traditional sense of this word.
 Portfolios are more typical for outsourced coders who work on a project basis.
 For dedicated team vendors, cases and testimonials are a better opportunity to evaluate their credibility.
 You may find them at the vendor’s official website or at external resources such as Clutch, Goodfirms, and AppFutura.